A simple frame loom is a FANTASTIC piece of equipment to have in your studio. They are versatile, portable, and easy to store.

 Pros of a Simple Loom

-You can use any frame you already have to weave on and you do not need to do anything special to it.
-Head down to a thrift store and buy some old picture frames.
+You can use any frame you already have to weave on and you do not need to do anything special to do it.
+Head down to a thrift store or the clearance section of your local craft store and buy some picture frames.
 Take the glass out and voila!
 Frame loom!

-Using picture frames as your loom can be a great EXTRA portable option since they are small and lightweight.
-They can easily fit in your bag to take with you on vacation or just to your backyard.
+Using picture frames as your loom can be an super portable option when they are small and lightweight.
+They can easily fit in your bag to take with you on vacation, on the train, or just to your backyard.

 If you are looking for something of a more specific size, you can not go wrong with taking canvas stretcher bars and creating your frame from them.
 (THESE are the ones I use)